0xflux/Wyrm/Milestones.md

 ### 0.5

-1) [ ] Create custom DLL exports when staging a DLL, which would make it useful for DLL SOH/side loading
-   1) [ ] Maybe this should be configurable by the TOML, so each payload can have its own name can can be built individually (or all payloads can be built at once)
-   2) [ ] Can use a macro to write the function exporting the function name
-      1) [ ] Option per function for it to run Wyrm, or alternatively it is a junk function (not sure how to macroise that for random things?
-Maybe thats a bad idea)
-2) [ ] Build implant as svc
+1) [ ] Build implant as svc
-3) [ ] Admin URI can be configured specifically in the profile - this will help defeat a little CTI
-4) [ ] Number of downloads for staged resources
-5) [ ] String stomping options on built binary
-6) [ ] Random garbage exports in DLL?
+2) [x] Random garbage exports in DLL?
-   1) [ ] Custom exports (also option to remove run and use custom ones) in profile
+   1) [x] Custom exports (also option to remove run and use custom ones) in profile
-   2) [ ] Random garbage exports
-   3) [ ] Can we link to an extern that someone has written?
-Hmmm
-7) [ ] PE Bear shows 'implant.dll' in Exports -> Name, needs stomping!
-8) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.
+   2) [x] Exports with user defined machine code

 ### 0.5.1

+1) [ ] Admin URI can be configured specifically in the profile - this will help defeat a little CTI
+2) [ ] Number of downloads for staged resources
+3) [ ] String stomping options on built binary
+4) [ ] PE Bear shows 'implant.dll' in Exports -> Name, needs stomping!
+5) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.

+### 0.5.2

 1) [ ] Periodically delete items from browser store not in connected agents if not open in a tab.
 2) [ ] Save chat from browser store to disk on ka & tab close?
 Or command to restore history to console.